circlefin/verite/packages/docs/verite/quick_start.md

-//  The issuer is created from the issuer key, and the credential is issued const issuer = buildIssuer(issuerDidKey.subject, issuerDidKey.privateKey) const presentation = await buildAndSignFulfillment( issuer, decodedApplication, attestation,
+//  The issuer is created from the issuer key, and the credential is issued const issuer = buildIssuer(issuerDidKey.subject, issuerDidKey.privateKey) const presentation = await composeFulfillment( issuer, decodedApplication, attestation,